uvarc/rc-website/content/userinfo/ivy.md

 <a href="http://its.virginia.edu/accounts/wizard.html" target="_new"><button class="btn btn-sm btn-warning">Reset Password</button></a>

 If you are working from a secure Health Systems workstation you are ready to connect.
-You only need an Identity Token and JointVPN connection if you are outside of the secure HS network.
+You need an Identity Token and JointVPN connection as described in the following if you are outside of the secure HS network.

 </div>